HarshitDawar55/Ansible/README.md

   * It supports **Ad-hoc commands & Script(Playbooks)**.

+# Best/Good Practices for Code Management in Ansible!

 # How to download Ansible?
 - In order to download the Ansible software: